Stephane-Pires/food-manager/README.md

 -   [ ] Learn more about Apollo & GraphQL (_notably cache management_)
 -   [ ] Refactor/Add Typescript (_notably Formik, ApolloClient, NextJS_)
 -   [x] Use Recoil to manage a number count
 -   [ ] How to update the types (Typescript) acccordingly to the GraphQL "client-query"
+         - [ ] Create a "Typed" folder with utils type from typescript ?
 -   [ ] Performance issue with TTFB while fetching info using GraphQL "cook-book" "recipe" find where does come from the latency:
     -   1️⃣ Apollo cache ? (_again_)
     -   2️⃣ Database latency ?
+-   [ ] React "key" console error with the drawer
 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->

 <p align="right">(<a href="#top">back to top</a>)</p>